 Shifting Public Opinion: War Weariness and Abolition

 By 1863, the Civil War had been raging for nearly two years, and both the North and the South were experiencing war weariness.
-The staggering casualties and the economic hardships of the war led to growing discontent with the conflict.
-However, the Union victories in 1863 helped to galvanize Northern public opinion and renew support for the war effort.
+So naturally, the staggering casualties and the economic hardships of the war led to growing discontent with the conflict.
+Even so, the Union victories in 1863 helped to galvanize Northern public opinion and renew support for the war effort.

 The issue of slavery also played a crucial role in shaping public opinion.
 President Abraham Lincoln's Emancipation Proclamation, issued in January 1863, declared that all slaves in Confederate territory were to be freed.
 This transformed the war into a struggle for human freedom, attracting support from abolitionists and African Americans.